adblockplus/libadblockplus-android/README.md

 This will generate *.aar artifacts in the '.../build/outputs/aar/' directories:

-* adblock-android-abi_all-... - AAR for all the ARCHs (x86, armv7a, arm64)
-* adblock-android-abi_x86-... - AAR for x86 only
-* adblock-android-abi_x86_64-... - AAR for x86_64 only
-* adblock-android-abi_arm-... - AAR for armv7a only
-* adblock-android-abi_arm64-... - AAR for arm64 only
 * adblock-android-webview-... - AAR for AdblockWebView
 * adblock-android-settings-... - AAR for Settings